mariusschueller/Projexts-CLI/README.md

 By following these commands, users can efficiently manage their shortcuts, making it easy to run their preferred programs directly from the command line.

-*Note that for running tests multithreading can't be used when testing.
-Please the following command
+*Note that for multithreading can't be used when testing.
+Please the following command:
  ```bash
 cargo test -- --test-threads=1
 ```